notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2064] **NPPM_SETMENUITEMCHECK**
-*Sets or removes the check on a menu item.*
+*Sets or removes the check on a item of plugin menu and of tab bar (if any).*

 **Parameters**:

 *wParam [in]*
-: int cmdID,
+: int pluginCmdID,
-is the command ID which corresponds to the menu item
+is the plugin command ID which corresponds to the plugin menu item

 *lParam [in]*
 : BOOL doCheck